 1. Breakfast on Left – Carrot Coin Dosa + Sliced Banana + Steamed Peas & Organic Yogurt

 To make Carrot Coin Dosa - in a small bowl, mix ½ cup plain dosa batter and ¼ cup of carrot puree until well incorporated.
-In a dosa pan/griddle, drop about 1 tablespoon of dosa batter on the Tawa to make coin-sized dosa.
+In a dosa pan/griddle, drop about 1 tablespoon of dosa batter on the Tawa to make a coin-sized dosa.

 2. Breakfast on Right – Avocado Toast + Boiled Chick Peas + Blueberries & Strawberries

 - Simple as can be!
-Mash up half avocado, salt, and pepper, and smear this thick mixture on toasted whole wheat or brown bread on one side.
+Mash up half the avocado, salt, and pepper, and smear this thick mixture on toasted whole wheat or brown bread on one side.

 - Get some protein by adding cooked/canned chickpeas (garbanzo beans).

-- I also added washed Organic Blueberries & Strawberries, which are cut into bite-sized.
+- I also added washed Organic Blueberries and strawberries, which are cut into bite-sized.

 3. Breakfast on Left – Neer Dosa + Honey + Sliced Red Grapes

 To make neer dosa: Soak ½ cup of white or brown rice overnight and grind soaked rice with ¼ cup of water to make a smooth paste.
-Add more water later.
+Add an extra 1 cup of water later, along with some salt.

-Make sure the batter is very thin, just like buttermilk otherwise, the dosa will not turn out properly.
+Ensure the batter is very thin, just like buttermilk; otherwise, the dosa will not turn out properly.
 Here is the detailed neer dosa recipe.

 4. Breakfast on Right – Lemon Idli + Steamed Carrot & Organic Yogurt + Chopped Pineapple